-Consider with me what it looks like when vested rights are mistaken as being unalienable, or when unalienable rights are considered vested.
-Go back and read that slowly if you didn’t already.
-We get really mixed up and make poor choices when we don’t distinguish between the two types of rights.
+Consider what it looks like when vested rights are mistaken as being unalienable, or when unalienable rights are considered vested.
+We get really mixed up and make immoral choices when we don’t distinguish between the two types of rights.
 Not understanding the difference causes us to call for "unalienable" rights we don’t actually have, thinking the government can actually bestow them, and it also causes us to think that the government is the origin and provider of rights.
-If our rights actually came from the government, then we could change legislation and morally exterminate entire demographics of people.
-Sounds like the Holocaust, right?
+If our rights actually came from the government, then we could simply change legislation and morally exterminate entire demographics of people.
+Sounds like the Holocaust.

 The 1828 Websters Dictionary defines an "agent" as:

 1. An actor; one that exerts power, or has the power to act; as, a moral agent